ccarabine/Churchbarn-holiday-let/README.md

 The goal is to build an intuitive and responsive website, achieving the following stakeholder requirements:

 ### Short term:
-* CTA, invoke a positive reaction from the user to book directly with owner via website enquiry form.
+* Call To Action, invoke a positive reaction from the user to book directly with owner via website enquiry form.
 Increasing D2C sales will reduce agency fees/commission and increase margins/profitability.
 * Showcase/brand Church Barn as an inclusive holiday destination to a wide audience of all demographics.

 ### Long term:
 * Increase online presence and potentially eliminate the need for external 3rd party letting marketplace in the long term/future, managing all bookings, eliminating all agency fees/commission, increase profitability and take full control of Church Barn brand.

-Customer Goals
+### Customer Goals
-1 Clear and simple layout so the user can easily  find and view information about the accomadation 2 Easy to navigate
+* Clear and simple layout so the user can easily  find and view information about the
+* Easy to navigate
-3 Easy to find contact details to get in touch
+* Easy to find contact details to get in touch

 ## User Stories: <a name="userstories"></a>